AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Car insurance reviews

-At $2,432 per year, full coverage auto insurance in New Jersey costs about as much as the national average of $2,399.
-However, the average cost of minimum coverage in New Jersey, $1,266 annually, is double the national average of $635.
+If you are looking for cheap car insurance, there are affordable options that meet the minimum legal requirements in New Jersey, but it’s important to balance cost with adequate protection.
+At $2,781 per year, full coverage auto insurance in New Jersey costs more than the national average of $2,356.
+Additionally, the average cost of minimum coverage in New Jersey, $1,431 annually, is about double the national average of $722.

 New Jersey is a choice no-fault state, which means that drivers can choose between limited tort and standard tort policies.
 Choosing a limited tort policy can lower premiums, but drivers must also give up the right to sue for non-economic damages in the event of an accident.
 No-fault systems, including optional ones like New Jersey’s, tend to drive up average premiums across the state.

-• GEICO, NJM, and USAA have the lowest average rates for most driver profiles, but the latter is only available to the military community.
+• GEICO and NJM have the lowest average rates for most driver profiles.

 • State Farm, Travelers, and Progressive also have below-average rates for many driver profiles.